mike-mackey/draft-mackey-nmop-kg-for-netops/draft-mackey-nmop-kg-for-netops-01.md

 - **Integration**: Combining knowledge from multiple sources to provide a holistic understanding of the domain.

+# FAIR data
+FAIR Data Principles were defined in a 2016 research paper by a consortium of scientists and organizations in Nature.
+The authors intended to provide guidelines to improve the Findability, Accessibility, Interoperability, and Reuse of digital assets.
+They have since published their principles in https://www.go-fair.org/fair-principles/.

+## Findability (F)
+Networking systems generate large amounts of configuration, telemetry, and state data, which needs to be easily discoverable by network operators, engineers, or automated systems.

+## Accessibility (A)
+Data within the networking domain needs to be accessible to both human operators and automated systems, with well-defined access mechanisms and protocols.

+## Interoperability (I)
+Networking environments typically involve many devices and protocols from different vendors.
+Ensuring interoperability across systems is crucial for seamless network operations and management.

+## Reusability (R)
+Reusability ensures that network data can be used and repurposed across different contexts, applications, and scenarios.

+The FAIR principles have been widely cited, endorsed and adopted by a broad range of stakeholders since their publication in 2016.
+By intention, the 15 FAIR guiding principles do not dictate specific technological implementations, but provide guidance for improving Findability, Accessibility, Interoperability and Reusability of digital resources.

+The most widely-accepted choice to adhere to these principle, at the present time, is the Resource Description Framework (RDF) which is the W3C's recommendation for how to represent knowledge on the Web in a machine-accessible format

 # Introduction to the Semantic Web Technology Stack